-Want to learn the different ways to generate electricity at home in case SHTF and you can no longer rely on the power grid?
+Want to learn the different ways to generate electricity at home in case SHTF, and you can no longer rely on the power grid?
 If so, then you’re one of the smart ones!
-But how do we generate electricity?
-Read on to learn 8 ways to generate electricity at home from energy expert Robert Brenner.
+So, how can you generate electricity?
+Read on to learn the eight ways to generate electricity at home from energy expert Robert Brenner.

 Great Ways to Generate Electricity When SHTF

 Based on the book: Power Out!
 How to Prepare for and Survive a Grid Collapse)

 Harnessing Power from the Earth

 Native American Indians believe the earth is alive and pulsing with energy.
 Scientists found that the earth does indeed resonate (at a frequency of 7.8 Hz).
 Our brain resonates at the same frequency, and when people become “tuned” with nature, many become healthier and actually heal from ailments.
 This suggests that “earthing”—connecting your body to the ground may have merit.
 Are people healthier when their bare feet touch solid ground or fingers touch plants and trees growing in the soil?
 Perhaps life is related to the energy that flows in the earth and in our bodies.
 It is such a marvelous symbiotic relationship.